 Passengers is not just a space survival story.
 It’s also a morality discussion on man’s inborn need for companionship.

 During a 120-year space journey to colonise the planet Homestead II, mechanic engineer Jim Preston prematurely awakes from hibernation no thanks to a system malfunction.
 He also discovers to his horror that he has no way to return to hibernation, and will obviously not survive the remaining 90 years of the journey.
 After a year of isolation, Jim is severely despondent and bordering on suicide.
 He then notices fellow passenger Aurora Lane.
-A strange attraction then leads him to consider whether to wake Lane up to be his companion.
+An inexplicable attraction also leads him to consider waking Lane up to be his companion.

 I seriously doubt so.